SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

    * - ``HEADER``
      - The CSV file will contain a header line with the names of each column in the file.
 This option is allowed only when using CSV format.
    * - ``DELIMITER``
      - Specifies the character or string that separates fields (columns) within each row of the file.
 The default is a comma character (``,``).
+This option is allowed only when using CSV format.
    * - ``RECORD_DELIMITER``
      - Specifies the character or string that separates records in a data set.
 This option is allowed only when using CSV format.
    * - ``AWS_ID``, ``AWS_SECRET``